 Family and early parenting services provide a range of support programs for children from 0 to 17 years, and their families.

-Early parenting support
+Early parenting services

 Early Parenting Services provide support to parents from pregnancy to when their child is 4 years old.

-The Cradle to Kinder and Aboriginal Cradle to Kinder program
+Cradle to Kinder and Aboriginal Cradle to Kinder program

 For more information, see Cradle to Kinder and Aboriginal Cradle to Kinder program on our Services site.

 See also in Related resources the Cradle to kinder evaluation summary and the Victorian cradle to kinder and Aboriginal cradle to kinder practice guide.

 ACCS (Child Wellbeing) is a Commonwealth Government subsidy that reduces the cost of child care being a barrier to children 'at risk' from either entering or remaining engaged with child care.